jsdom/jsdom/Contributing.md

 Once you have that nailed down, you'll want to ask:

-**Where can I get an official test for this functionality?**
+**Can I get an official test for this functionality?**

 We ported in some of the tests for the old DOM1 and DOM2 specs, as well as some DOM3 ones that are currently disabled.
 These are sometimes wrong however (given that browsers never really implemented those specs), and we have had to change, add to, or remove them in the past.

-These days the [w3c/web-platform-tests](https://github.com/w3c/web-platform-tests) project has an ever-growing set of tests for the DOM and HTML standards, and is the best place to try to find good tests to adapt. jsdom doesn't yet have the ability to run those tests directly (that's [#666](https://github.com/tmpvar/jsdom/issues/666)), but you can copy and adapt them as you see fit.
-If you can't find anything, you can always ask [public-webapps-testsuite@w3.org](mailto:public-webapps-testsuite@w3.org), [like I did](http://lists.w3.org/Archives/Public/public-webapps-testsuite/2012Aug/0001.html), or stop into the #whatwg IRC channel.
+These days the [w3c/web-platform-tests](https://github.com/w3c/web-platform-tests) project has an ever-growing set of tests for the DOM and HTML standards, and is the best place to try to find good tests to adapt.
+We have reasonable support for running these tests directly, although I imagine some of them (e.g. those dependent on the web-platform-tests Python server) won't work.
+See below for details on how to add such tests to the suite.

 If there is no official test covering the functionality you're after, then you can write your own.
+If you're not sure, you can always ask [public-webapps-testsuite@w3.org](mailto:public-webapps-testsuite@w3.org), [like I did](http://lists.w3.org/Archives/Public/public-webapps-testsuite/2012Aug/0001.html), or stop into the #whatwg IRC channel.
 You might want to submit a pull request to the web-platform-tests repo too!

 ## Running the tests